kyb3rcipher/debian-rpi/README.md

-# Parro Raspberry Pi builder
+# Parrot OS Raspberry Pi builder

 ## Preparation
 The script works on Debian and derivatives like Parrot or Ubuntu.
 Therefore you will need one of these.